 Mean - The average of a set of numbers.
 This measure can be combined across populations if there are two means reported.
+This is NOT the same thing as Least Square (LS) mean.

 Median - The middle value of a listed set of numbers.
 This measure can not be combined or used as a mean.